mehmetalikarabulut/veterinarian-record-application/README.md

   +	MySQL was used when writing the application.
 The necessary setup for the database should be done at https://www.apachefriends.org/tr/

-  +	After making sure that the following settings are in the "application.properties" file, you can run the application on port 8090 using Postman.
+  +	After making sure that the following settings are in the "application.properties" file you can run the application on port 8090 using Postman.

 `server.port=8090`

 `spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver`